moosashah/tasbih/readme.md

 - [ ] OAuth?
 - [ ] Presist count
 - [ ] Create group

+### Old

+- Project to learn htmx and go
+- Plan is to add families so you can see counts / week or something
+- Add a "chat room" so that you can read together
+- Chat room different from family and anyone with link can join the Room

+## Tasks

+- [x] SQLite connection
+- [ ] OAuth?
+- [x] Presist count
+- [x] Create group

+Future
 - [ ] websocket chat room for counting